mohijarada2017/FakeCsvDataFileGeneratorToolRepo/README.md

 # FakeCsvDataFileGeneratorToolRepo

-## Fake CSV data file generator Java tool for testing BigData stuff like Data Visualizations, BI tools' performance (i.e. > 200 millions of CSV records file can be generated) - generated CSV file with 7 Ms-Excel columns:
+## Fake CSV data file generator Java tool for testing BigData stuff like Data Visualizations, BI tools' performance (i.e. > 200 millions of CSV records file can be generated) - generated CSV file with 7 columns:

 * Installation instructions:
 1) Please make sure you have JRE 1.7+ installed in prior.